 - exploring new aesthetics

 This class will focus on exploration, experimentation, and skill bilding.

 What Computational Form is Not

 While we use computer programming throughout this class, it is important to understand that procedural generation doesn’t require a computer.
-Procedural generation is about defining instructions that create form.
+Procedural generation is about defining instructions and processes that create form.
 Computers are very useful tools for carrying out these instructions, but artists have also built systems that rely on humans or purpose-built machines instead.
-Many of the works included in the slideshow below embody principles of computation and instruction without using computers.
+Many of the works included in the slideshow above embody principles of computation and instruction without using computers.

 About this Class

 In this class, we will make things that make things.
 We will explore a variety of programming languages, tools, and methods.
-We will create a variety of output: graphics, sounds, videos, animations, even 3D-printed objects.
+We will create a variety of forms: graphics, sounds, videos, animations, even 3D-printed objects.
 The primary goals of this class are to introduce new ways of making and to encourage aesthetic investigation.

 - pseudo-random numbers

 We will be exploring and creating projects in a variety of programming tools and languages.
 It is very likely that some of them will be completely new to you, no matter your current level of experience.